alphagov/govuk-design-guide/docs/frontend-templates/finder/departments-agencies-public-bodies-finder.md

 sectionKey: Frontend templates
 eleventyNavigation:
   parent: Finder
-title: Departments, agencies and public bodies
+title: Departments, agencies and public bodies finder
 description: A directory of all the departments, agencies and public bodies within the UK government
 howItWorks:
   This finder lists all the departments, agencies and public bodies within the UK government.
 End-users can use the search component to filter the returned results on the page.